Radio London tribute by Mary Payne

 Chris and I first met Gordon (known usually as Gord or Gordy) in August 2002, when, newly retired from 26 years at the Victoria Youth Custody Centre, Vancouver Island, he came to London to attend our 35th Anniversary Reunion.
 This was fairly early days as regards the internet, but increasing numbers of ex-offshore personnel had been finding their way to both the Radio London website and the Pirate Radio Hall of Fame.
 The 35th Anniversary of most stations closing down and Caroline continuing, was the first major reunion that Radio London had organised.
 Gordy was eager to meet his old shipmates, most of whom he had not seen since he broadcast from Radio Caroline North in 1967.
 He arrived before any other guests and was delighted to be able to spend the day reminiscing with his North Sea friends.
 From then onwards, Gordy, who was proud to celebrate his pirate past, always attended any offshore radio gathering that he possibly could.
 It would be safe to say that Gordy attended more offshore radio commemorations than anyone else and probably attended more in the UK than anyone else who was based overseas.

 2002: Gordy is reunited with his pals from Caroline North.
-L to R, David Williams, Graham Webb, Nick Bailey and Mick Luvzit Gordy with pirates from all parts on the North SeaThe day after the 2202 Reunion.
-Outside Caroline House, 6 Chesterfield Gardens
+L to R, David Williams, Graham Webb, Gordy, Nick Bailey and Mick Luvzit Gordy with pirates from all around the UK coastThe day after the 2002 Reunion.
+Outside Caroline House, 6 Chesterfield Gardens, Mayfair

-L t0 R: Gordy, Graham Webb (who gave him the job with Caroline) , Mick Luvzit, Kenny Tosh, Bud Ballou, John Aston.
+L t0 R: Gordy, Graham Webb (the man who gave him the job with Caroline) , Mick Luvzit, Kenny Tosh, Bud Ballou, John Aston.
 In front: Mary and Chris

 In July 2004, the First North American Offshore Radio Reunion was held in Vancouver.
 Chris was unable to get time off work, but I was honoured to be invited.
 It was a fun event and all the participants were made very welcome, but sadly, the first reunion based in North America turned out to be the last.